 I have always had a lot of respect for my father.
 Looking back I understand he wasn’t perfect, however, what I respected about him most was that he was the hardest working man I’ve ever met.
 He was never out of work, and as hard as he worked he always took out the necessary time with me and my siblings.
 He helped me get my very first job, went to my karate matches, and even helped me keep my Gi clean and freshly pressed (along with my other clothes).
 Fathers are a child’s link to how they should respond to, and engage the world around them; giving them the tools to deal with their emotions, and develop the tools necessary to be more independent and ready for the world that awaits them as they grow older.
 There has been an increasing amount of research done on the roles fathers play in the lives of their children:

-1. Communication is key – Yet it’s a need that should be stressed, a useful booklet I’ve found from National Fatherhood Initiative, “The Ultimate Guide To Connecting With Your Child” includes questions that dads can ask their child (children) to start conversations with them when fathers aren’t living in the home.
+1. Communication is key – While it might seem like a given, it can never be over-stressed.
+A useful booklet I’ve found from National Fatherhood Initiative, “The Ultimate Guide To Connecting With Your Child” includes questions that dads can ask their child (children) to start conversations with them when fathers aren’t living in the home.
 Along with regular phone calls and actual physical visits this booklet can help fathers address the negative feelings children may have as a result of their dad’s living separately from them.

 2. Stay consistent in what you say and do – I make it constant reminder myself to never make promises I can’t keep.
 While our lives are already stressful enough in this fast-paced world of ours, filled with deadlines, schedules, and other things that we are rushing to get done; we tend to forget it may not be that way for our children.
 No matter how small the promise, the fact that you did what you said you were going to do outweighs anything that may come up.
 A promise to call at a particular time, or a gift that the child wanted.
 The wisest course would be to remember if your not sure you can deliver don’t promise it to them.
 It’s better to say no, or that you will keep the request in mind.